catspeed-cc/sd-webui-forge-docker/README.md

 This is a placeholder.
 Update before merging.

+## Future Plans:
+- v1.0.1 (may or may not be needed, going to attempt alpine based image)

 ## Startup Time Warning:
 The startup time takes a while, it is doing a lot for you in the background.
 This should become faster on multiple start/stop of the container, but if you `docker compose down` you will need to wait again on next `docker compose up`.
 Not sure why, maybe it gets obliterated each time.